tetrapod00/godot-docs/getting_started/step_by_step/instancing.rst

 you to download the ball's sample project we prepared for you:
 `instancing_starter.zip <https://github.com/godotengine/godot-docs-project-starters/releases/download/latest-4.x/instancing_starter.zip>`_.

 Extract the archive on your computer.
-To import it, you need the Project Manager.
+To import it, you need the **Project Manager**.
-The Project Manager is accessed by opening Godot, or if you already have Godot opened, click on *Project -> Quit to Project List* (:kbd:`Ctrl + Shift + Q`, :kbd:`Ctrl + Option + Cmd + Q` on macOS)
+The Project Manager is accessed by opening Godot, or if you already have Godot opened, click on :path:`Project -> Quit to Project List` (:kbd:`Ctrl + Shift + Q`, :kbd:`Ctrl + Option + Cmd + Q` on macOS).

-In the Project Manager, click the *Import* button to import the project.
+In the Project Manager, click the :btn:`Import` button to import the project.

 .. image:: img/instancing_import_button.webp